 Today I wanted to share some of the blocks I’ve had along the way and how I’ve switch that thinking around, in a bid to hopefully inspire you to start believing in yourself, consider your own resistance and understand how possible it is to create an income from doing something you love.

 In this day and age of mass consumerism and the rise of the entrepreneur, so often we’re made to feel as if we should be making six figures super quickly in a business for it to be deemed successful, when truth be told, I felt successful when I paid rent of £550 from doing something I love.

 I felt successful hitting my first £1k month.
 I feel successful now when someone messages to say that manifestation has changed their life after reading a blog post of mine.
 Success is what makes your heart feel content, so don’t ever get caught up in the narrative that you need to earn millions to create a happy life.

-In my money mindset course, Abundance Academy (opening for enrollment on 20th July 2020), I created a bonus module called Calculating Your Dream Life, designed specifically to highlight that we don’t even need £3k a month, never mind 6-figures, to build a life of ease.
+In my money mindset course, Abundance Academy, I created a bonus module called Calculating Your Dream Life, designed specifically to highlight that we don’t even need £3k a month, never mind 6-figures, to build a life of ease.